gmac/backboneconf-learning/README.md

  - We want to avoid convoluted models.

 ## Routers

  - There are no simple lessons.
+ - While you can teach models & views in a couple days, routers take weeks of repeated practice.
  - Thanks James!

 # Learning the Future

 ## A Retrospective

- - NOT about obesity, but about maps.
+ - This is NOT about obesity, but about maps.
  - This is my story, and I'm sure most of you have something similar (or will soon)...
    - HTML image maps.
    - Macromedia Director.